CliffS/fail2ban/README.md

 If you have any time to add more functions to this module, feel free to submit a pull request.

+In particular, if you understand how the Python pickle/unpicke works, it would be great not to have to rely on a python3 binary.

 ## Issues